Manishearth/rust-gc/README.md

 // now, `Gc<Foo>` may be used
 ```

-For types defined in the stdlib, please file an issue on this repository (use the `ignore_trace` method shown below to make things work in the meantime).
+For types defined in the stdlib, please file an issue on this repository (use the `unsafe_ignore_trace` method shown below to make things work in the meantime).

-Note that `Trace` is only needed for types which transitively contain a `Gc`, if you are sure that this isn't the case, you may use the `empty_trace!` macro on your types.
-Alternatively, use the `#[ignore_trace]` annotation on the struct field.
+Note that `Trace` is only needed for types which transitively contain a `Gc`, if you are sure that this isn't the case, you may use the `unsafe_empty_trace!` macro on your types.
+Alternatively, use the `#[unsafe_ignore_trace]` annotation on the struct field.
+Incorrect usage of `unsafe_empty_trace` and `unsafe_ignore_trace` may lead to unsafety.

 ```rust
 #![feature(plugin, custom_derive, custom_attribute)]